varun-s20/csv-to-json/README.md

    `npm start`

-You should see output similar to:
+The output should be similar to:

 ```
 Connected to the database succesfully
 Server is listening on port 3000
 ```

-If you prefer using `nodemon` for development, install it globally or as a dev dependency and run `nodemon server.js`.

 ## API endpoints